 The UN remains hugely important to the lives of millions of people.
 In fact, in the US, around 79% of people who vote believe that it is critically important.
 This, if nothing else, should give you a little bit of faith in humanity!

-Do you have any interesting or fun facts about the UN that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the United Nations?
+Share them in the comments below!